Skip to main content

 Chronicles of the Wolf Game Cover

-Chronicles of the Wolf is a single player platformer game.
+Chronicles of the Wolf is a single player platformer game with fantasy, medieval, historical and dark fantasy themes.
 It was developed by Migami Games and was released on June 19, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews